-Before you start your TEFL course, or before you start TEFL teaching, you may be wondering whether or not you need any TEFL books.
-After teaching English as a foreign language for three years, I have embarked on a long-term TEFL journey, so I have a few ideas on the matter that might save you some money.
+Before you start your TEFL certification course, or before you start teaching English, you may be wondering whether or not you need any TEFL books.
+After teaching English as a foreign language for three years, I have a few ideas on the matter that might save you some money.

 WHAT CHOICES ARE THERE?

-Type “TEFL” into an Amazon search (UK), and you’ll see that there are over 1,000 TEFL books available to buy online.
+Amazon search (UK), will show you that there are over 1,000 TEFL books available to buy online.
 Of these 1,000, you can filter four stars and up to try and narrow down your search to the quality books.

 Thanks to Amazon, I now have over 182 books to choose from which readers and reviewers think are pretty good, however, in reality, there are much fewer quality books in there as the title suggests.

 The types of books available seem to vary.
 Instructional books generally come from TEFL institutions and course providers.
 The aim of these books is to break down common terminologies, teaching techniques and industry theory, into bite-sized information so you can pass a test, or use them at short notice in class.

 For English teaching, you can also find some more subject-focused books.
 These books focus on more in-depth ESL methodologies and practices.
 For example, teaching phonology, grammar and even language acquisition.

 As well as instructional books for future teachers, you can also pick up some “true story” books, or “how to get rich books”.
 These seem to be more sensationalist stories about adventures abroad.
 There is no denying that there is a lot of fun to be had, but after reading the opening paragraphs, of a few of these publications, it seems like stories are exaggerated, or interesting pieces that you can find on a blog anyway.

 To buy or not to buy is indeed the question.
 I believe the answer this question ultimately depends on you.
 I have bought ESL books in the three categories that I have mentioned, but I find longevity to be the ultimate decider.